dlannan/defold-blender-export/README.md

 Once this is setup you can add/edit the blender scene as you need and any Sync's you do, will update the meshes, textures and object positions in Defold.

+Todo: Add this module as a downloadable on the online community modules.
+Once the tool has stabilized I will do this.

 ## Example
 I decided to add some improvements for large scene support.
 A sample Blender scene was used from here: